PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Virtual Good/README.md

   * *quantity* \- This is the quantity of the given Virtual Good that you wish to purchase, for us this is *1*.
   * *shortCode* \- The Short Code of your Virtual Good you will be using in this request, for us this will be the *"Gold_Coin"*.

-Although receiving a successful BuyVirtualGoodsResponse is a good indication everything has succeeded, you should still validate this by doing an AccountDetailsRequest.
-You should see that, the currency 1 has decreased by 1 and you've been awarded with 1 Gold Coin.
+Although receiving a successful BuyVirtualGoodsResponse is a good indication everything has succeeded, you should still validate this by doing an [AccountDetailsRequest](/API Documentation/Request API/Player/AccountDetailsRequest.md).
+You should see that the currency 1 has decreased by 1 and that you've been awarded with 1 Gold Coin.

 ![](img/Create/3.png)